 Evacuation from a building is necessary during an internal emergency like a fire or gas leak.
 When an evacuation alarm is sounded, students and staff immediately exit the building and gather at pre-determined rally points.
 Regular drills throughout the school year ensure students and staff know where to go.

-Reverse Evacuation is called when conditions inside the school are safer than conditions outside, like if a tornado suddenly forms or an armed aggressor is approaching.
-Students and staff who are outside when a reverse evacuation is called immediately comes inside.
+A Reverse Evacuation is called when conditions inside the school are safer than conditions outside, like if a tornado suddenly forms or an armed aggressor is approaching.
+Students and staff who are outside when a reverse evacuation is called immediately come inside.

 Parents and Guardians should realize the safety of your children and our staff is a top priority.
 When an emergency occurs, we ask that parents do not go to their children’s schools.
 Important information will be provided to parents via the School District website and local TV and radio reports.
 Depending on the type of incident, school officials will also attempt to contact parents and guardians.